HandsOnDataViz/book/docs/HandsOnDataViz.md

 2. Click on *Publish & Embed* to share the link to your [interactive table](https://datawrapper.dwcdn.net/0HK4f/2/), as previously shown in Figure <a href="#fig:datawrapper-table">9.3</a>.
-Click the blue *Publish chart* button to obtain the embed code to place your visualization on the web, which you’ll learn about in [Chapter 10:
+If you logged into your free Datawrapper account, your work is automatically saved online in the *My Charts* menu in the top-right corner of the screen.
+Also, you can click the blue *Publish* button to generate the code to embed your interactive chart on your website, as you’ll learn about in [Chapter 10: Embed on the Web](embed.html).
+In addition, you can *add your chart to River* if you wish to share your work more widely by allowing other Datawrapper users to adapt and reuse your chart.
+Furthermore, scroll all the way down and click the *Download PNG* button to export a static image of your chart.
-    Embed on the Web](embed.html).
+    Additional exporting and publishing options require a paid Datawrapper account.
+Or, if you prefer not to create an account, you can enter your email to receive the embed code.

 To learn more, we highly recommend the [Datawrapper Academy support pages](https://academy.datawrapper.de/), the extensive [gallery of